 Welcome to our NEW mobile and tablet friendly site!

-We are not competing in 2017 as it proved too much for members to commit enough time to it, so our numbers were not consistently high enough to enter as many events as we would have liked to to make the experience worthwhile.
-But those that did take part gained the benefits that competing provids; a focus point to help improve the overall quality and structure of our playing, broadening our appeal, helping to attract new members wishing to learn and play with us, as well as giving existing members something new to aim at by becoming a part of “the band within the band”.
+We did not compete in 2017 as it proved too much for members to commit enough time to it, so our numbers were not consistently high enough to enter as many events as we would have liked to to make the experience worthwhile.
+But those that did take part gained the benefits that competing provides a focus point to help improve the overall quality and structure of our playing, broadening our appeal, helping to attract new members, some experienced and some wishing to learn and play with us, as well as giving existing members something new to aim at by becoming a part of “the band within the band”.

 We had a fantastic five day trip to take part in the two day event “Pipers for Peace” in Amiens, in the Picardy region of France, to take part in commemorations for the 100th Anniversary of the Battle of the Somme which started on the 1st July 1916.
 22 Pipe bands took part in the events organised by the local Samarobriva Pipe Band.
 Samarobriva incidentally means “Somme bridge”.
 Prior to the events in Amiens, some 40 miles from where our band was staying in St Valery sur Somme, we looked around the local area for a local WW1 grave site where we could pay our respects.
 To our surprise and great interest, there was one just a few miles away, located at Noyelles-sur-Mer.
 This was the base depot of the Chinese Labour Corps in France, the site of their largest camp and of No.3 Labour (originally the Chinese) General Hospital.